Kafū, aged forty-one.

 January 19th.

-It concerned contributing to the tenth-anniversary commemorative issue of *Mita Bungaku*.
+It concerned contributing to the 10th-anniversary commemorative issue of Mita Bungaku.

 January 20th.

-The geisha from Shinbashi-chō came to consult about wishing to practice Hachirō Enpachi-setsu.
+Hachirō, the geisha from Shinbashi-chō, came to consult about wanting to practice Sonohachi-bushi.

 January 22nd.

-Accompanied by the geisha Hachirō, I went to the Ichimura-za theater, but encountering someone among the spectators, we immediately turned back from the teahouse, proceeded to Kasuga for dinner, and returned home.
+I went to Ichimura-za with the geisha Hachirō, but upon encountering someone in the audience, we immediately turned back from the teahouse, proceeded to Kasuga for dinner, and returned home.

 January 24th.